saylesss88/nix-book/src/installation/enc/lanzaboote.md

 ### Enabling Secure Boot and Entering Setup Mode

-This is where things can get tricky because BIOS are widely different and use different conventions.
+This is where things can get tricky because UEFI/BIOS are widely different and use different conventions.

 You can see your BIOS from the output of `bootctl status`: